F1xw/p2p-chat/README.md

 ## Connectback

-User **/connectback** to connect to a peer without having to enter their hostname and port.
+Use **/connectback** to connect to a peer without having to enter their hostname and port.
 This command is only available if your server receives a connection while your client is not connected.

 <i>Example:</i>